BRATTLEBORO -- About eight years Deirdre Baker read a story in the paper about the annual Charlie Slate Christmas Breakfast.

 Now she is handing the tradition over to Slate's family, including his daughter Judy Flynn, who herself is now fighting cancer and going through treatments.

-Next year the three daughters, a son who plans to come back from his home in North Carolina, and a crew of grandchildren and
+Next year the three daughters, a son who plans to come back from his home in North Carolina, and a crew of grandchildren and great-grandchildren say they will help lead the volunteer crew serve a free Christmas breakfast to more than 700 people.

 "We're going to be here next year because of the big ‘C'," said Flynn's sister Charlene Anderson.
 "The big ‘C' is Christmas."